Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations: Privacy Preservation in the Real World

 \subsubsection{Different VoIP applications}

 VoIP communication applications usually process the audio samples before sending them.
-For instance, the application can perform echo cancellation, audio enhancement, and data compression.
-The results for the baseline show that such preprocessing can affect the UAP's ability to fool the system.
-Therefore, we examine how the use of another VoIP application, with different preprocessing, affects our solution.
-Due to its popularity during the COVID-19 pandemic and multiple reports on security and privacy risks~\cite{tomsguide:zoomsecurity}, we chose Zoom~\cite{zoom} to replace Skype in this experiment.
+For instance, the application may perform echo cancellation, audio enhancement, data compression, etc. The results for the baseline show that such preprocessing affects the perturbations' ability to fool the system.
+Therefore, we examine how other VoIP applications, with different forms of preprocessing, affect our solution.
+Due to their popularity during the COVID-19 pandemic for both individuals and companies, we inspect Zoom, Slack, and Google Meet to replace Skype in this experiment.
+Since we only change the application, we obtain similar results on the Speaker's endpoint to those obtained for Skype; thus we focus on the results on the Listener side.

-Since we only change the application, we obtain the same results on the Speaker endpoint that we obtained for Skype.
-However, for the Listener endpoint, after the data is sent through the VoIP application, with 18.73 SNR we achieve 0.33 Recall@10 and 0.41 NDCG@10.
-The results indicate that Zoom filters the UAP more than Skype does (resulting in a higher SNR), which explains why the perturbation causes slightly less disruption when using Zoom.
-However, the results are very similar.
-Thus, this shows that our framework can be used with different VoIP applications.